-Yellowstone's Largest Geyser Erupts 3 Times Puzzling Scientists
+Yellowstone's Largest Geyser Erupts 3 Times, Puzzling Scientists

 "You fill a teakettle up with cold water and put it on the stove.
 And as the teakettle heats, it takes so many minutes," he said.
 "And then finally, when the pressure from the steam and hot water is big enough, it pops open the teakettle nozzle, if you wish, and out comes the steam."

-Geologists don't agree on the cause of the latest series of eruptions, but they say it could be the result of a thermal disturbance in the Norris Geyser Basin, or it's likely Steamboat may be having smaller eruptions more frequently than one giant one.
+Geologists don't agree on the cause of the latest series of eruptions, but they say it could be the result of a thermal disturbance in the Norris Geyser Basin.
+Or it is likely Steamboat may be having smaller, more frequent eruptions than one giant one.

-"This system, which puts out 70,000 gallons or so of water each eruption — must have a rather rapid recharge of its underground reservoir to have this high repeat time," Smith explains.
+"This system, which puts out 70,000 gallons or so of water each eruption, must have a rather rapid recharge of its underground reservoir to have this high repeat time," Smith explains.

 The 2003 eruptions were linked to a thermal disturbance that killed trees and simmered trails, according to the park service.